Ziyad and Co. to exhibit Gallery Favorites, beginning Jan. 4

 For more information call 906-337-5970 or email at firstname.lastname@example.org.

 For our copyright policy, please click here or email us if you wish to use any of the photos or video clips by Keweenaw Now.
-Photos by visiting photographers are copyrighted and you must seek their permission for re-use.
+Photos by guest photographers are copyrighted and you must seek their permission for re-use.
+This policy applies to the photos in our slide shows as well.
+Please do not share photos taken by guest photographers without their permission.

 The Upper Peninsula Environmental Coalition's mission is protecting and maintaining the unique environmental qualities of the Upper Peninsula of Michigan by educating the public and acting as a watchdog to industry and government.